gchamon/r-lambda-mamba-article/README.md

-# r-lambda-mambda-article
+# r-lambda-mamba-article
 Repository with code supporting the article.
-The article is still a WIP.
+The article is available on <https://paragraph.xyz/@digitalmeadow/aws-lambda-r-mamba>.